-Individuals aged 6 weeks and over but under 2 years of age recommended to receive a dose of PCV13 or PCV15 following a pneumococcal outbreak should receive such doses in addition to those offered in line with the national childhood immunisation schedule.
+Individuals aged 6 weeks and over but under 12 weeks of age recommended to receive a dose of PCV13 or PCV15 following a pneumococcal outbreak should receive such doses in addition to those offered in line with the national childhood immunisation schedule.
+Doses of PCV13 or PCV15 given before the age of 12 weeks should be repeated due to reduced immunogenicity in younger infants (see special considerations and additional information).